od-c0d3r/TodoListJs/README.md

 > Milestone 1 : A simple HTML list of To Do tasks. will be built using webpack and served by a webpack dev server.

-> Milestone 2 : to come later
+> Milestone 2 : Add some interactive functionality.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

 > Milestone 3 : to come later